paragi/chronos/README.md

 ```
 {
   result: “ok” or null
-  error: 	a failure explanation or null
+  error:  A failure explanation or null
 }
 ```